 Thank you for your interest in Blackacre’s Photography Membership Program!
 To protect the grounds and its property Blackacre requires a permit for all photography and video shoots.

-In order to receive your permit photographers must submit a completed application with payment by phone or online.
+In order to receive your permit photographers must submit a completed application with $75 payment by phone or online.
 Permit applications and payment must be received in advance of intended date(s) of photography.
-Permits are processed weekly and any permits received after the close of the business day on Monday will be processed the following week.
+Please allow 7-10 business days for your permit to be processed.
 Memberships are good for one year from date of purchase.
 Permits will be mailed to the address provided on the registration form once processing is complete.

 Who needs to purchase a membership?